Kardinia International College: Senior School

 The Senior School utilises a vertical curriculum for years seven to ten.
 This system is based upon the individual choices of a student.
 At the beginning of each semester, students are issued with a unique timetable of seven subjects, based upon their preferences.
 This allows for students to focus heavily on one particular area, or elect to pursue one or more languages.
-This system does not allow free rein, however, with a minimum number of subjects which must be undertaken in each learning area.
+This system does not allow free rein, however, with a minimum number of subjects that must be undertaken in each learning area.